ZhL0b1X/DRAST/README.md

 - Collect data into a text file.
 - Add custom DNS IP address.
 - Location information for type A record.
-- Add resolved data to a SQLite3 database.
+- Add resolved data to an SQLite3 database.
-- Suspended mode for continuous data collection and program operation, allowing users to modify dns_domains.txt while the program runs.
+- Suspended mode for continuous data collection and program operation, allowing users to modify `dns_domains.txt` while the program runs.
+- Interactive and command-line modes for flexibility in usage.

 ## Installation